How to knit your first sweaterPublished on May 24, 2021 By Merion 4 min read

 With these skilled mastered, you are ready to give a sweater a go!

 Once you’ve decided to dip your toe into the wonderful world of garment knitting, the first thing you need to do is find a sweater knitting pattern - this will show you the exact step-by-steps to knit your beginner sweater.

 While knitting an adult sweater is a big task, you can opt for something bulkier.
 Using a bulky yarn will mean the garment will work up quicker and is a great way to get used to the new techniques involved with making a sweater.
 Alternatively for a smaller scale project for the little ones in your life, a basic baby sweater is the perfect way to test out those sweater making skills or why not a fun dog sweater pattern?

 Choose a pattern that is suited to your ability - begin with something simple, with perhaps a boat neck or crew neck, some easy ribbing and lots of garter stitch or simple stockinette.

 Make sure to check you have the right yarn weight for your pattern before you start!
 Our yarn weight guide will be sure to help you out with that!
 Your pattern will also let you know exactly how many grams or yards you will need for your sweater.

 What fibre are you going to use?
 Merino wool or maybe an acrylic blend?
 Find out more about all the different yarn types in with this handy yarn buying guide.

-Follow along with our step-by-step video to make VickyKnits My First Jumper pattern.
-This simple, oversized, beginner friendly pattern is knit up in 4 panels using straight needles and is made up of one front panel, one back panel and two sleeves.
+Follow along with our step-by-step video to make VickyKnit's My First Sweater!
+This simple, oversized, beginner-friendly pattern is knit up in 4 panels using straight needles and is made up of one front panel, one back panel and two sleeves.